VeronicaOS/social-media-client/README.md

 # Workflow

-This project was about making the forked project better by implemeting developement workflows and testing.
+This project was about making the forked project better, by implemeting developement workflows and testing.

 ## statusbadges